 What are Alkali?

-Like the positive and negative electrodes of a battery, or the north and south poles of a common magnet, acid and alkali are names for opposites, names that may have historical meaning but are, in reality, mere verbal conventions.
+Like the positive and negative electrodes of a battery, or the north and south poles of a common magnet, acid and alkali are names for opposites, names that may have historical meaning but are, in reality, verbal conventions.
 With apologies beforehand to my acid base colleagues, I offer a simplified image to further my article on women.
-If what I say is not exact, it is also not wrong.
+If what I say is not exact, it also is not wrong.

 Protons Personify Acid: pH